-4 Fundamental Reasons to Choose Sermorelin Over HGH for Anti-Aging
+4 Fundamental Reasons To Choose Sermorelin Over HGH For Anti-Aging

-#1 HGH is Illegal for Anti-Aging
+#1 HGH Is Illegal For Anti-Aging

-You wouldn’t know it though, due to the fact that there are anti-aging clinics all over marketing HGH therapy for mitigating the inevitable decline that comes with the years.
+You wouldn’t know it, though, because there are anti-aging clinics all over marketing HGH therapy for mitigating the inevitable decline that comes with the years.
 Although this legal status is loosely enforced at best, the question is if HGH were legal, would it even be worth using it for anti-aging?
-Well, studies looking at HGH specifically for anti-aging suggest probably not¹.
-In a review of 31 well done studies testing HGH for its efficacy as an anti-aging treatment showed increases in lean body mass (muscle, bone, organs), and decreases in fat mass in a majority of test subjects, but high rates of side effects such as fluid retention, joint pain, breast enlargement, and carpal tunnel were also observed.
-Keep in mind that these studies ranged from 2-52 weeks, and we know that longer term use of exogenous HGH has been associated with risk of developing acromegaly (enlarged hand, face, feet), an enlarged heart, and growth of cancerous tumors, particularly in the prostate.
-Truthfully, there isn’t too much known about the risks of prolonged HGH use, but considering the confirmed side effect profile, it definitely doesn’t seem worth the gamble unless you have been diagnosed with growth hormone deficiency (which is incredibly rare).
+Well, studies looking at HGH specifically for anti-aging suggest probably not.
+A review of 31 high-quality studies testing HGH for its efficacy as an anti-aging treatment showed increases in lean body mass (muscle, bone, organs) and decreases in fat mass in a majority of test subjects, but high rates of side effects such as fluid retention, joint pain, breast enlargement, and carpal tunnel were also observed (Harvard Health Publishing, 2018).

 #2 Sermorelin Releases Your Own Body’s Growth Hormone

-#3 HGH Doesn’t Follow the Rules
+#3 HGH Doesn’t Follow The Rules

-Growth hormone levels fluctuate throughout the day; with the largest release typically taking place at night time just before bed.
-There are many pulses released throughout the day but the major point to keep in mind here is that levels of growth hormone don’t normally stay elevated for long, except for when you are injecting HGH.
-When taking HGH injections for anti-aging, sports performance/recovery, or just building muscle, the levels in the blood have what is called a square-wave effect.
+Growth hormone levels fluctuate throughout the day, with the largest release typically taking place at night time just before bed.
+Many pulses are released throughout the day, but the major point to keep in mind here is that growth hormone levels don’t normally stay elevated for long, except for when you are injecting HGH.
+When taking HGH injections for anti-aging, sports performance/recovery, or just building muscle, the blood levels have what is called a square-wave effect.
 This is when levels rise to a level where they are maintained for some time until they drop back to baseline quickly.
 Normally growth hormone follows a curve where levels gradually rise and fall.
-The chronically elevated presence of growth hormone can wreak havoc on GH receptors all throughout the body, much in the same way that consistently elevated levels of insulin eventually leads to insulin resistance; chronic GH elevation can cause receptor resistance.
+The chronically elevated presence of growth hormone can wreak havoc on GH receptors throughout the body, much in the same way that consistently elevated levels of insulin eventually leads to insulin resistance; chronic GH elevation can cause receptor resistance (Walker, 2007).

 #4 Sermorelin Has Some Helpful Friends

 So when comparing sermorelin vs HGH and if you are seeking an alternative to HGH treatments for anti-aging, sermorelin and many other peptides are quickly becoming a promising and effective option.
-More and more research and clinical application of peptides is revealing the relative safety and effectiveness for a variety of anti-aging purposes.
-General health and longevity focused practices such as exercising, ensuring proper nutrition intake, and maintaining healthy relationships is always going to take precedence over any other strategy, but sermorelin specifically and peptides in general should absolutely be considered.
+More and more research and clinical application of peptides are revealing the relative safety and effectiveness for a variety of anti-aging purposes.
+General health and longevity-focused practices such as exercising, ensuring proper nutrition intake, and maintaining healthy relationships are always going to take precedence over any other strategy, but sermorelin specifically and peptides, in general, should absolutely be considered.